Glenn Hugill

 Alwyn Glenn Hugill (born 8 February 1970) is an English television presenter, actor and producer.
-He is best known for playing policeman Alan McKenna in Coronation Street during the 1990s, presenting The Mole, and as the executive producer and Banker on Deal or No Deal.
+He is best known for playing policeman Alan McKenna in Coronation Street during the 1990s, presenting The Mole, and was the executive producer and Banker during the Channel 4 era of Deal or No Deal.

 Hugill was previously managing director of the independent TV production company Possessed which became one of the most successful production companies in the UK.
-In early 2023, he sold Possessed to ITV and became chief content officer of Wheelhouse, the media company founded by Jimmy Kimmel.
+In early 2023, he sold Possessed to ITV and became chief creative officer of Wheelhouse, the media company founded by Jimmy Kimmel, where he then created the Netflix show Million Dollar Secret.

 Early life

 Hugill grew up in Barnard Castle and was educated at the independent Barnard Castle School and Christ Church, Oxford.

 In 1980, as a ten-year-old schoolboy, he scored a 207 in a national IQ test designed for under 16s.
 It was the highest recorded result in the country.
 Local newspaper The Northern Echo then reported he took another test designed for adults and recorded a result of 177, the highest score the test was capable of registering.

 At senior school, he developed an interest in music, film and television alongside classmate and lifelong friend Giles Deacon, now a major fashion designer.
 In interview, Deacon has recalled re Hugill "We both didn't really like the town we lived in and used to go and look at all the record covers in HMV in Newcastle; that was sort of an initial portal to other things that we didn't really know about.
 This when we were both about thirteen!
 That led onto an interest in music scenes, like Joy Division and early New Order, and various other bands".